Last Updated on January 2, 2023

 The Mojave Desert, also known as the High Desert, is one of the main attractions and symbols of the United States.
 In total it occupies an area of 60 thousand km², covering most of southern California.

-The desert is named after the place where the Mohave tribe originated.
 This American Indian tribe used to occupy these lands, settling not far from where Las Vegas stands today.

 The Mojave Desert includes vast protected areas such as the Mojave National Reserve, Joshua Tree National Park, and Death Valley National Park.
-The latter is surely are only one of the main attractions of the Mojave Desert, but of the entire United States.

 Kelso Dunes - Mojave Preserve